RamPrasadMeenavalli/RamPrasadMeenavalli.github.io/_posts/2020-11-18-pnpjs-create-new-ms-teams-team.md

 ---
 layout: post
-title: How to create a new Microsoft Teams Team using PnPjs within your SPFx components
+title: "How to create a new Microsoft Teams Team using PnPjs within your SPFx components"
+date: 2020-11-18 00:00:00 +0530
 comments: true
 published: true
 categories: ["SPFx", "PnPjs"]
 tags: ["Teams", "SharePoint","SPFx", "SPFx webpart", "PnPjs"]
+# permalink: /post/pnpjs-create-new-ms-teams-team
 ---

 PnPjs offers great flexibility in quickly connecting to various services in your Office 365 suite.
 I was working on an SPFx webpart which manages Teams provisioning for an organization.
 The webpart accepts requests from users and when an admin approves the request it provisions a new MS Team with some custom settings and apps.